Compile OmpSs-2 program with LLVM/Clang

 This section describes how to run OmpSs-2 applications using NODES, and which runtime options are available.

 4.1.
-Executing and controlling number of CPUs¶
+Executing and controlling the number of CPUs¶

 NODES applications can be compiled and executed in this way: